 Robbery At Post Office Leaves Four Dead

 MONTCLAIR, N.J.
-(AP) _ An after-hours hold-up at a post office in an affluent New York City suburb on Tuesday left four people dead and another person critically wounded.
+(AP) _ An after-hours hold-up at a post office in a New York City suburb on Tuesday left four people dead and another person critically wounded.

 The robber or robbers fled before police arrived.